aminoa/rc-app/questions.md

 ## What's the most fascinating thing you've learned this month?

 I would say learning about emulation law has been quite fascinating (especially how copyright law, fair use, the DMCA, and its reverse engineering exemption come into play).
-I've written a couple simple emulators in the last couple of years and have played with them for even more, but more recently, after Nintendo took down Ryujinx (a Switch emulator) last month, I felt compelled to research more into the legal side and write a blog post.
-(I'm also generally inclined to having a holistic understanding of anything I spend a lot of time with).
+I've written a couple of simple emulators in the last couple of years and have played with them for even more, but more recently, after Nintendo took down Ryujinx (a Switch emulator) last month, I felt compelled to research more into the legal side and write a blog post.
+(I'm also generally inclined to have a holistic understanding of anything I spend a lot of time with).

-There is a lot to say on the topic but I'll try to be brief.
+There is much to say on the topic but I'll try to be brief.
 To refresh ourselves, emulation is hardware simulation done via software.
 Copyright law generally protects creative works, not functional ideas.
 So for example, the concept of a toothbrush is functional.
 However, the Aneesh-branded toothbrush (with a very in-vogue design) is copyrightable.
 Similarly, the concept/system of the PlayStation 1 is functional, whereas Sony's product is creative.
 Even when Sony sued on potentially related copyright infringement of copying the Sony BIOS (boot) file in the process of an emulator, the courts ruled in favor of Connectix that it was fair use for reverse engineering (or getting access to the functional elements).

 The Digital Millennium Copyright Act (1998) complicates this, specifically section 1201.
 Now circumvention of technological protection measures (encryption) is illegal (and all modern consoles use encryption in some form) but there is an exemption to permit reverse engineering for the sake of creating an interoperable program.
 Note this is all mostly untested.
 Earlier this year, Nintendo sued Yuzu (another Switch emulator) and argued that it broke the DMCA by breaking game encryption (Yuzu soon settled).
 It's unclear how a court would rule in a future hypothetical lawsuit between Nintendo/(insert game/tech company) and an emulation team; I certainly hope the courts would use current precedent to guide their decision.
 I wrote more in my post here (https://stalereference.com/posts/switch-emulation/) and you can see the reactions to it here (https://www.reddit.com/r/emulation/comments/1g8yf9b/nintendo_is_killing_switch_emulation_via_murky/).

 ## What do you want to be doing in two years?

-Honestly, I'm not sure in terms of the work itself.
+Honestly, I'm not sure about the work itself.
 Originally, I was going to write off potential career paths (working on open source emulation/getting back into theoretical ML from my previous NYU research) but it's hard to gauge where I'll end up in a couple of years, especially since I'm biased towards viewing things from a present point of view.
 Here's what I'd hope right now.

 - Work at a company/organization that has a mission statement I feel passionate about.
   - This is slightly vague, but I'd want to have a positive impact on others and communities I'm a part of; I would look organizations (these happen to be charities/non-for-profits but I wouldn't restrict myself) such as the Raspberry Pi Foundation (making computers cheaper/accessible), the Internet Archive (preserving the web/digital media), the Electronic Frontier Foundation (protecting our digital rights/privacy) or Khan Academy (making a free online learning platform to improve education accessibility) as examples.